Welcome to Resurrected Bites

 Alongside the café, we have a food and flower stall with all kinds of items that would otherwise have gone to waste.
 Again, we ask you to ‘pay as you feel’.

-Your contributions help to cover the £290 or more that it costs to run each café.
+Your contributions help to cover the £290 or more that it costs to run each café session.
 Any profit supports the running of our community groceries, providing affordable fresh food to people on a low income.

 Want to join us at one of our cafés?
 There’s no need to book – just come along, find a seat and let us do the rest.